 RefWorks is a Web-based tool, accessible from any computer connected to Internet, for collecting, accessing, organizing, citing, and sharing citations including articles, books, websites, and more.
 It does not require additional software although you can download Write-N-Cite, a utility that adds citations directly into your MS Word document.

 RefWorks is FREE for current SPH students, staff, and faculty, as well as for SPH alumni!

-The Publication Manual of the American Psychological Association was created by the American Psychological Association (APA), and contains the complete guidelines on how to format material for publication and cite your research.
+The Publication Manual of the American Psychological Association was created by the APA, and contains the complete guidelines on how to format material for publication and cite your research.
 It is a set of style rules that codifies the components of scientific writing in order to deliver concise and bias-free information to the reader.

 It is highly recommended that you keep the Publication Manual by your side throughout the writing process.

 A print copy of the Publication Manual is on reserve at the UTHealth School of Public Health Library: